 People’s opinions, then, seem to have an effect on how they feel the air around them.
 If you believe in climate change and think the world is getting warmer, you’ll be more inclined to sense that warmth on a walk around the block.
 And if you tend to think instead in terms of crooked scientists and climate conspiracies, then the local weather will seem a little cooler.

-This is exactly what Dan Gardner has explained in his 2008 book "Risk: The Science and Politics of Fear" (page 135) :
+This is exactly what Dan Gardner explained in his 2008 book “Risk: The Science and Politics of Fear” (page 135) :

 The power of confirmation bias should not be underestimated.
 During the U.S. presidential election of 2004, a team of researchers led by Drew Westen at Emory University brought together 30 committed partisans - half Democrats, half Republicans - and had them lie in magnetic resonance imaging (MRI) machines.
 While their brains were being scanned, they were shown a series of three statements by or about George W. Bush.
 The second statement contradicted the first, making Bush look bad.
 Participants were asked whether the statements were inconsistent and were then asked to rate how inconsistent they were.
 A third statement then followed that provided an excuse for the apparent contradiction between the statements.
 Participants were asked if perhaps the statements were not as inconsistent as they first appeared.
 And finally, they were again asked to rate how inconsistent the first two statements were.
 The experiment was repeated with John Kerry as the focus and a third time with a neutral subject.